Dolores loves Christmas and has purchased and decorated holiday trees for private clients.

 An evergreen wreath is a wonderful way to welcome guests into your home during the Christmas season.
-I will show you how to make an evergreen wreath using natural fronds for a more organic look.
+It's easy to make a beautiful wreath using natural fronds for a more organic look.

-I made this year's wreath using balsam fir and Fraser fir using the instructions I've laid for you below.
-I then added a gold wire ribbon at the bottom for a decorative touch.
-I think it looks wonderful with the white lace curtains.
+The wreath shown here features a variety of evergreen materials using the instructions shown below.
+I added a gold wire ribbon at the bottom for a decorative touch.
+I love the way it looks with the white lace curtains.
 Though I prefer a simple Christmas wreath, you can add ornaments, bells, dried roses, herbs, garland, or just about anything you can think of to add a bit of interest.

-The type of evergreens you use depends on whether you want a natural or uniform look.
-I prefer the former and think a variety of materials adds interest and texture.
+The type of evergreens you use depends on whether you want a loose natural or uniform look.
+Adding a variety of plant material adds interest and texture.
 You can create a more formal look by cutting all your materials the same length and snipping off protruding pieces that don't fit the wreath form.

 Here are the main ways you can collect evergreen clippings:

-- Go to Christmas tree lots because they usually offer extra greenery for free
+- Christmas tree lots because they usually offer extra greenery for free.

 Before you make your wreath, cut the bottom of each branch at an angle and soak them in a bucket of water for 24 hours to freshen up the foliage and make your wreath last longer.
 If the clippings have dried areas or ragged edges, you can trim them off.

 - Floral wire, floral tape or twist ties

 - Evergreen branches